go-goyave/filter/README.md

 If not provided, the type will be determined from GORM's data type (defined by the `gorm:"type:..."` tag).
 If GORM's data type is a database type or a type that is not directly supported by this library, the type will fall back to `-` (unsupported).

+If the user input cannot be used with the requested column, the built-in operators will generate a `FALSE` condition.

 **Example**
 ```go
 type MyModel struct{